 Restricted stock units also can be considered non-qualified deferred compensation and be subject to Section 409A of the Code.
-A grant of restricted stock units that does not meet the requirements of Code Section 409A will result in an additional 20% tax obligation, plus penalties and interest to such recipient.
+A grant of restricted stock units that is non-qualified deferred compensation but does not meet the requirements of Code Section 409A will result in an additional 20% tax obligation, plus penalties and interest to such recipient.